Sub-Neptune Memories I: Implications of Inefficient Mantle Cooling and Silicate Rain: Evolution of Sub-Neptunes

-The top row of Figure~\ref{fig:fig_misc_3mearth} illustrates the depletion of silicates from the outer layers (top left) of the planet toward the interior envelope regions, creating a stable layer visible in the temperature profiles (top center), the entropy profiles (bottom left), and further illustrated in the interior luminosities (bottom center).
-This silicate rain region further inhibits convection and deposits potential gravitational energy in the outer envelope, which then causes the radius to remain approximately 5\% larger than an equivalent homogeneous model without silicate rain at the same age and total metal mass (bottom right panel of Figure~\ref{fig:fig_misc_3mearth}).
 An illustration of the initial and final conditions of the model shown in Figure~\ref{fig:fig_misc_3mearth} is shown in Figure~\ref{fig:fig_misc_drawing}.
-The silicates in the envelope phase separate from the hydrogen and helium components in regions above the EMB, bifurcating the envelope into a silicate-poor upper layer and a silicate-rich lower layer.
+The silicates in the envelope phase-separate from the hydrogen and helium components in regions above the EMB, thereby bifurcating the envelope into a silicate-poor upper layer and a silicate-rich lower layer.
 This evolutionary process decreases the metallicity of the atmosphere over time and thus reduces the mean molecular weight of the atmosphere, as shown in the upper right panel of Figure~\ref{fig:fig_misc_3mearth}.
 The temperatures of the mantle and core cool only modestly, as shown in the upper center panel of Figure~\ref{fig:fig_misc_3mearth}.